Senior Account Executive

 I’m a late adopter of technology.
 Blame my solid Midwestern roots (“mmmm, I think I’ll wait to see how that pans out for the rest of you before I jump on board.”)
 Or blame my frugality.
 Or just blame my overall tentativeness with technology as a whole (must the laundry machine have so many settings?)

 Whatever.
-The fact remains that I don’t own an iPad.
+The fact remains that I don’t own an free transgender dating site.

 But now, in its fourth generation, I am very, very intrigued.
 I think I’d use it for e-mail, social media, reading, running my family’s daily needs, watching TV shows…this is what people use it for, isn’t it?